jndiogo/sibila/docs/extract/pydantic.md

         ```

+## Field annotations

 As when extracting to simple types, we could also provide instructions by setting the inst argument.
+However, instructions are by nature general and when extracting structured data, it's harder to provide specific instructions for fields.

-Field annotations can also be provided to clarify what we want extracted for each field.
-For Pydantic this is done with Annotated[type, description"]:
+For this purpose, field annotations are more effective than instructions: they can be provided to clarify what we want extracted for each specific field.

+For Pydantic this is done with Field(description="description") - see the "start" and "end" attributes of the Period class:

 !!! example